marcoagpinto/aoo-mozilla-en-dict/README.md

 The initial idea was that other projects could also use this GitHub entry and take the .AFF and .DIC files and use them in projects which use proofing -or spellchecking- functionalities.

 I (Marco Pinto) am only improving the en_GB.
-The en_US and en_CA are maintained by Kevin Atkinson/ Please please contact Kevin directly for the latter two: see http://wordlist.aspell.net and https://sourceforge.net/projects/wordlist/files/Hunspell
+The en_US and en_CA are maintained by Kevin Atkinson.
+Please please contact Kevin directly for the latter two: see http://wordlist.aspell.net and https://sourceforge.net/projects/wordlist/files/Hunspell